"Jesus answered, 'I am the way and the truth and the life. No one comes to the Father except through me.'” John 14:6 (NIV)

 I AM HOLDING YOU.

-One of the greatest comforts to me through all this has been knowing that somehow, God will use this for good.
-And that God will be my possible in the midst of what can sometimes feel so impossible.
+One of the greatest comforts to me, no matter what I’m facing, is knowing that, somehow, God will use it for good.
+God will be my possible in the midst of what can sometimes feel so impossible.

-Dear Lord, You are I AM, I’m-Possible.
+God, You are I Am, I’m Possible.
 You are the Way, the Truth and the Life, and You are forever faithful.
-Thank You for being with me always, holding me close and being my hiding place.
 Help me lean on these truths when the news I receive feels impossible.
+In my home, in my family and in my circumstances, I trust You.
 In Jesus’ Name, Amen.

 Psalm 25:5, “Guide me in your truth and teach me, for you are God my Savior, and my hope is in you all day long.”
 (NIV)